StewAlexander-com/NetVendor/README.md

 ## 🤝 Community

-NetVendor is an open-source project, and we welcome contributions from the community!
+ShadowVendor is an open-source project, and we welcome contributions from the community!

 ### Getting Help & Reporting Issues

-- **Report bugs or request features**: Open an [issue on GitHub](https://github.com/StewAlexander-com/NetVendor/issues)
+- **Report bugs or request features**: Open an [issue on GitHub](https://github.com/StewAlexander-com/ShadowVendor/issues)
 - **Ask questions**: Open a GitHub issue with the "question" label for general questions and use cases
 - **Security issues**: Please report security vulnerabilities privately through GitHub's security advisory system

 ### Contributing Success Stories

-We'd love to hear how you're using NetVendor!
+We'd love to hear how you're using ShadowVendor!
 Share your success stories by:
 - Opening a GitHub issue with your use case (anonymized as needed)
 - Submitting a pull request to add your deployment to the [Success Stories section](#-success-stories--known-deployments)
 - Sharing your experience in an issue thread